aDotInTheVoid/boxcars/docs/report/report.md

 The performance of these is compared in figure \ref{g-fib}.
-Both the careful implementations have almost exactly the same performance, while both the uncareful ones do significatly worse.
+Both the careful implementations have almost exactly the same performance, while both the uncareful ones do significantly worse.

 ```rust {.freefloat caption="Implementation of `careful boxcars' from figure \ref{g-fib}" label="fib-rs-careful"}
 fn par_fib_careful(n: u32, result: &Cown<u32>) {